BeauConstrictor/Quadraserve/README.md

 $ sudo ./serve
 ```

-NOTE: `./serve` requires sudo because some ports require special privileges to bind to
+NOTE: `./serve` requires sudo because some ports require special privileges to bind to.

-This will build the project, create an ssl certificate for your website and start the servers for every protocol.
+This will build the project, create an SSL certificate for your website and start the servers for every protocol.
 To disable a certain protocol, just delete its binary from the `bin/` directory.

 ## Contributing

-Contributions are welcome!
-Especially bug reports and patches.
+Contributions are welcome, especially bug reports and patches.

 ## License